 Recipes to try with writing icing:

-Whether you're cutting corners and opting for the readymade stuff or you're pushing your baking skills to the next level and making it from scratch, caramel is a very impressive way to finish your cake.
+Whether you're cutting corners and opting for the ready-made stuff or you're pushing your baking skills to the next level and making it from scratch, caramel is a very impressive way to finish your cake.
 You can drizzle it over the top, leave it to set for a crisp finish or add it to cream cheese to make a caramel frosting.
 You could also try using salted caramel (opens in new tab).

-Top tip: If you decide to make caramel from scratch, make sure you cook it gradually on a low heat otherwise it'll burn and you'll have to start all over again.
+Top tip: If you decide to make caramel from scratch, cook it gradually on a low heat, otherwise it'll burn and you'll have to start all over again.

 Recipes to try using caramel:

-If you love meringue as much as we do, you should really give this cake decorating technique a go.
 Whip up some soft meringues with egg whites and sugar and gently spoon or pipe onto your cake.
-If you want that classic, crisp meringue finish you can brown the outside with a blow torch or a quick burst in the oven.
+If you want that classic, crisp meringue finish you can brown the outside with a blow torch or give it a quick burst in the oven.

 Top tip: If you've never made meringue before, you could cook it slowly in the oven on a low heat and add to your cake as a topping, instead of spreading it over.